jsk-ros-pkg/jsk_robot/jsk_naoqi_robot/cross/README.md

 ## Introduction

-This project contains a set of patches and scripts to compile and run ROS1 on a Go1 robot, without the need of a tethered computer, based on https://github.com/esteve/ros2_pepper
+This project contains a set of patches and scripts to compile and run ROS1 on a Pepper robot, without the need of a tethered computer, based on https://github.com/esteve/ros2_pepper and https://github.com/jsk-ros-pkg/jsk_robot/blob/master/jsk_unitree_robot/cross/README.md

-## Setup Go1 Robot
+## Setup Pepper Robot

 ### Prepare cross-compiling environment (Run only the fist time per host computer)